davidmreed/stave/mvp.md

 + Templates
 + Cron jobs (post MVP?)
+- Auto-close forms on a given date.
+- Auto-send emails on close date or other date
 - Disable availability options for single-game events

 - Allow for multiple tracks - simultaneous games - assess availability with potential time overlap